OlivierBlanvillain/monadic-html/README.md

 > I make a living writing HTML & CSS.
 I value fast iteration speeds and using standard HTML over slow compilers and complicated IDE setups.

 Hard to argue against that.

-**Why Monix?**

-I'm lazy (and Monix is awesome!).
-But keep in mind that this ain't no JS, you can depend on large libraries at no cost.
-Everything you don't use will get dead code eliminated.

 **Global mutable state, Booo!
 Booo!!!**